Hyperconnected space

 A space which satisfies any one of these conditions is called hyperconnected or irreducible.
 Due to the condition about neighborhoods of distinct points being in a sense the opposite of the Hausdorff property, some authors call such spaces anti-Hausdorff.

+The empty set is vacuously a hyperconnected or irreducible space under the definition above (because it contains no nonempty open sets).
+However some authors, especially those interested in applications to algebraic geometry, add an explicit condition that an irreducible space must be nonempty.

 An irreducible set is a subset of a topological space for which the subspace topology is irreducible.
-Some authors do not consider the empty set to be irreducible (even though it vacuously satisfies the above conditions).

 Examples

 Two examples of hyperconnected spaces from point set topology are the cofinite topology on any infinite set and the right order topology on $\mathbb{R}$.